-Exporters of dairy, seafood, lamb, and egg products must fill-out a questionnaire issued by the Ministry of Agriculture's Animal Health Service (SENASA).
+Exporters of dairy, seafood, and lamb, must fill-out a questionnaire issued by the Ministry of Agriculture's Animal Health Service (SENASA).
 This questionnaire is called "General Information Questionnaire for Companies Interested in Exporting Animal Origin Products for Human Consumption to Costa Rica".
 SENASA will not accept questionnaire requests made by the companies directly.
 SENASA will only accept requests made by a government entity.
-To obtain SENASA's questionnaire, please send a company cover letter to AgSanJose@fas.usda.gov requesting the questionnaire including the following information requested by SENASA: products to be exported, species of origin, and name, number and address of the processing plant(s) that will export the product(s).
-Please indicate in the subject line: Dairy, Seafood, Lamb, or Egg Products Questionnaire Request, as the case may be, and the name of your company.
+To obtain SENASA's questionnaire, please send a company cover letter to AgSanJose@usda.gov requesting the questionnaire including the following information requested by SENASA: products to be exported, species of origin, and name, number and address of the processing plant(s) that will export the product(s).
+Please indicate in the subject line: Dairy, Seafood, or Lamb products Questionnaire Request, as the case may be, and the name of your company.

 Exporters of the products mentioned above must fill-out the questionnaire in Spanish and obtain approval from the Ministry of Agriculture prior to exporting their products.
 Some dairy and seafood products (for instance, whey, casein, and fish oil), are considered by SENASA to be inputs or raw materials, and the processing plants do not need to fill in the questionnaire.
 However, the producers of those products still need to register with SENASA under a simplified process.
 Approval is granted for a three-year period.
 Please note that the questionnaire review by local authorities can take up to 90 working days (almost five months), and that additional questions may be asked before approval is granted to export to Costa Rica.
+Registration renewal must be requested 90 days before the expiration date of the registration to avoid delays in the export process.
+U.S. exporters can contact AgSanJose to request the renewal.